 Screens are an interesting spot.
 While modern submarines do carry a limited supply of countermeasures, and chaff rockets have been aboard warships for around 50 years, there is nothing like Nuclear Dampers, Meson Screens, or Black Globe Generators in the modern world.
 The now disestablished rating of Electronic Warfare Technician would go well with the sandcaster operator, the best idea might be to make up your own title, like Screen Technician.

-STS2(SS) Jones from "The Hunt for Red October"
+STS2(SS) Jones from "The Hunt for Red October" Your sensor operator wants to be him. |

 Flight